johnc10uk/snapshot-s3-util/README.md

 Version 2.0.0
 Added a copy-from option for export
 Test export to s3 and s3n storage
-Import will currently only work from s3n, now default (5GB file size limit) Option to use fs.s3n.multipart.uploads.enabled to allow greater than 5GB HDFS files to S3n store (core-site.xml and jets3t.properties to increase threads from default of 2 to say 20) s3 import fails as using s3 directory /data/default and doesn't try /.tmp or /archive as seen earlier in debug output.
+Import will currently only work from s3n, now default (5GB file size limit unless use multipart file feature) Option to use fs.s3n.multipart.uploads.enabled to allow greater than 5GB HDFS files to S3n store (core-site.xml and jets3t.properties to increase threads from default of 2 to say 20) s3 import fails as using s3 directory /data/default and doesn't try /.tmp or /archive as seen earlier in debug output.
 Files are in /rootpath/archive/data/default and I cannot find how to override this setting.
 Error is java.io.IOException: No such file.